nodejs/TSC/README.md

 For more information look here:
 [Strategic Initiatives](https://github.com/nodejs/TSC/blob/master/Strategic-Initiatives.md)

-## Top-Level WGs and TLPs
+## Working Groups

 * [Working Groups](WORKING_GROUPS.md)
-* Top-Level Projects
-  * Core TLP
-  * Core WGs (for example, streams)

 ## Policy Change Proposal Process

-The Node.js TSC is chartered to oversee the technical governance of all Top Level Projects and Working Groups under Node.js.
-The TSC establishes the default governance, conduct, and licensing policies for all Top Level Projects.
-Top Level Projects and Working Groups have broad powers of self-governance.
+The Node.js TSC is chartered to oversee the technical governance of all Working Groups under Node.js.
+Working Groups have broad powers of self-governance.

-To propose a change or addition to policies or processes that are intended to cover all Top Level Projects and Working Groups in the foundation, a PR should be opened in the `nodejs/TSC` repository.
+To propose a change or addition to policies or processes that are intended to cover all Working Groups, a PR should be opened in the `nodejs/TSC` repository.

 The pull request can be labeled `tsc-agenda` to request that it be put on the